Group-J-Innovaccer/healthcare/README.md

 1. Create a folder

-2. Intialize a repo
-    - git init

-3. Clone the repo
+2. Clone the repo
     - git clone https://github.com/Group-J-Innovaccer/healthcare.git

-4. To create and install envoirnment:
+3. To create and install envoirnment:
     - pipenv install

-5. To get back to Backend directory:
+4. To get back to Backend directory:
     - cd /backend

-6. To run the django server:
+5. To run the django server:
     - python manage.py runserver

-7. To get back to Frontend directory:
+6. To get back to Frontend directory:
     - cd ..
     - cd /frontend

-8. To install the npm:
+7. To install the npm:
-    - npm isntall
+    - npm install

-9. To start the npm:
+8. To start the npm:
     - npm start